Google Workspace CLI: Google Built a Terminal for AI Agents

 If you have been using a terminal-first AI agent like Claude Code, you have probably noticed a mismatch.
 The agent can read your codebase, run your tests, and modify files with precision.
 Your real working life, inbox, calendar, and shared Docs still live behind a browser.
 The agent cannot touch any of it unless you play middleman.

-gws closes that gap without any custom tooling in the middle.
-You authenticate once, and every Workspace resource becomes a terminal command.
-Your AI agent runs those commands the same way it runs git or npm.
-No browser in the loop.
+gws closes that gap without custom glue code.
+You authenticate once and every Workspace resource becomes a terminal command.
+Your agent runs those commands like it runs git or npm.

 The README is explicit about the intent: "built with agents in mind."
 Every response is structured JSON.
 There are pre-built agent skills for Gmail, Drive, Docs, Calendar, and Sheets.
 You can drop these SKILL.md files into Claude Code with a single npx skills add command.